LCAV/easy-dsp/docs/docs/python-reference.md

 def handle(buffer):
     print "Buffer received", len(buffer)

-# If you run a python script directly from your terminal, and you want to display something in the browser, you need to set `inform_browser` to True
+# If you run a Python script directly from your terminal, and you want to display something in the browser, you need to set `inform_browser` to True
 # If you write this code directly in the webapp, you must remove this line (or set `inform_browser` to False, which is its default value).
 browserinterface.inform_browser = True